Our Ambassadors

 You can view some of her workouts on her YouTube Channel.

 Lesley Manville CBE is an award-winning actor of stage and screen.
-Her credits include the popular BBC comedy, Mum, Phantom Thread, where she was nominated for an Oscar, and the upcoming series of the Netflix drama, The Crown, where she will play the latest incarnation of Princess Margaret.
+Her credits include the popular BBC comedy, Mum, Phantom Thread, where she was nominated for an Oscar, and starred in Netflix drama, The Crown, where she played Princess Margaret.

 Lesley’s passion for supporting Alzheimer’s Society stems from caring for her own mother who had dementia and her portrayal of a carer in the film, Ashes, opposite Ray Winstone in 2012.
 Lesley’s many years of support includes launching Dementia Friends, attending Memory Walks, voicing our Fix Dementia Care campaign video, and reading at our Carols at Christmas fundraising event.